simonbrady/cat/ncdc_download/README.md

 that isn't your local region, FTP is so slow in the face of network latency that it's worth running the download from there).

-To scale jobs up with breaking the bank it's worth having a range of input datasets.
+To scale jobs up without breaking the bank it's worth having a range of input datasets.
 As a rough guide these are the sizes I use:

 |Years    |Stations Included|Records      |Compressed Size:|